earthstar-project/rambler/README.md

     - ~~Grows and shrinks as you scroll empty space~~
     - ~~Dimensions ultimately depend on scroll pos + docs~~
     - ~~Sizes linked docs using a `SIZED` edge~~
+    - Can zoom in and out
-- Good UI for resizing
+- Good UI for resizing nodes
+- Touch events
+  - ~~Move canvas on touch~~
+  - Pinch to zoom
 - ~~Renders text docs~~
   - Editable text docs
 - Renders image nodes